OpenKneeboard/OpenKneeboard/CONTRIBUTING.md

 ## clang-tidy

-All C++ source and header files must pass the version of `clang-tidy` included with Visual Studio 2022.
+All C++ source and header files must pass ~~the version of `clang-tidy` included with Visual Studio 2022~~ ClangTidy 19.1 rc2 (earlier versions do not support C++23 features that OpenKneeboard users)

+### Setup

+1. Configure the clang-tidy path: pass `-DCLANG_TIDY=/path/to/clang-tidy.exe` to CMake
+2. Build the `compile_targets` CMake target/Visual Studio project

+CMake should build/update `compile_targets.json` automatically going forward; if it becomes outdated, you can run `make-compile-commands-Debug.ps1` from the build directory

+### Running Clang-Tidy

 To run clang-tidy against the entire project (this must pass):